valrotan/RenderEngine/README.md

 - *visualizer* - standalone module to visualize renders using the GTK+ toolkit
 - *renderer* - module responsible for tracking the scene state and performing raytracing.
 Depends on the *math* module.
 - *fileReader* - module to read in the .obj file with triangle verticies.

-## TODO + Bug/Modification tracker:
-- [x] Camera orientations
-- [x] Camera fov
-- [x] Support multiple light sources
-- [x] Spot lights
-- [x] Directional lights
-- [x] Get rid of excessive dynamic allocation
-- [x] Reflections going the wrong way (see cube render)
-- [x] Fix triangle points have to be clockwise
-- [x] Create a 3d file reader module
-- [ ] Add support for colors in the reader module
-- [ ] Add the support for any amount of points in faces in the reader
-- [x] Data structures for scene representation
-- [ ] Clean source code from debugging code
-- [x] Fix negative lighting bug
-- [x] Triangle orientation - agnostic code
-- [x] Do not convert float to char and back for reflections
-- [x] Shadows
-- [ ] Test with different view points
-- [ ] Test with different lights in different locations
-- [x] Check the performance of Windows devices with doubles
-- [x] Try parametric ray-plane intersects
-- [ ] Investigate potential bug on with shadows dependent on camera position

 ## Render times benchmarks (HD Human):
 - MacBookPro 2019 2.30 GHZ i5 : 6359ms